jupyter/dashboards_bundlers/README.md

 Collection of reference implementation bundlers that convert, package, and deploy notebooks as standalone dashboards.

+NOTE: This package provides *Deploy As* / *Download As* options in Jupyter Notebook that are currently redudant with the ones provided by the latest stable *jupyter_dashboards* release.
+We are in the process of extracting the bundlers out of that extension and will remove this note when they reside here and here alone.
+See [jupyter-incubator/dashboards#151](https://github.com/jupyter-incubator/dashboards/issues/151) for details.

 ## What It Gives You

 * *File &rarr; Deploy as &rarr; Local dashboard* menu item to deploy the current notebook as a dashboard within the same Jupyter Notebook server instance.